-- In July 2022, we announced that the first patient successfully received LV-RAG1 ex vivo lentiviral gene therapy to treat recombinase-activating gene-1 ("RAG1") severe combined immunodeficiency (RAG1-SCID"), in an ongoing Phase 1/2 multicenter clinical trial taking place in Europe. - LV-RAG1 is exclusively licensed by Mustang for the development of MB-110, a first-in-class ex vivo lentiviral gene therapy for the treatment of RAG1-SCID.
+- In July 2022, we announced that the first patient successfully received LV-RAG1 ex vivo lentiviral gene therapy to treat recombinase-activating gene-1 ("RAG1") severe combined immunodeficiency (RAG1-SCID"), in an ongoing Phase 1⁄2 multicenter clinical trial taking place in Europe. - LV-RAG1 is exclusively licensed by Mustang for the development of MB-110, a first-in-class ex vivo lentiviral gene therapy for the treatment of RAG1-SCID. - MB-110 was sourced by Fortress and is currently in development at our partner company, Mustang.